Bachelet the front-runner as Chileans vote for new president

 Its highly stratified education system was at the heart of student protests that exploded in 2011 to demand free and improved schooling, shaking the political and business elite.
 Camila Vallejo, who shot to fame as the face of the student movement, is running for a seat in the lower house on Sunday.

-"Inequality is Chile's huge scar," Bachelet told a flag-waving crowd at the close of her campaign on Thursday.
+"Inequality is Chile's huge scar," Bachelet told the spirited, flag-waving crowd on Thursday.
 "It's our main obstacle and the stone in our shoe when we really think about becoming a modern country."

 Bachelet's down-to-earth, affable manner and her personal history, which is intimately tied to the nation's tumultuous past, have helped propel her past Matthei.